-To help focus on specific corporate governance responsibilities and to aid in the optimal performance of its roles and functions, the Board created six (7) Committees namely Executive Committee; the Audit Committee; the Corporate Governance Committee; the Nomination Committee; the Risk Management Committee; the Compensation and Remuneration Committee; and Related Party Transactions Committee.
+To help focus on specific corporate governance responsibilities and to aid in the optimal performance of its roles and functions, the Board created six (6) Committees namely Executive Committee; the Audit Committee; the Corporate Governance Committee; the Risk Oversight Committee; the Compensation and Remuneration Committee; and Related Party Transactions Committee.

 All established committees shall be required to have Committee Charters stating in plain terms their respective purposes, memberships, structures, operations, reporting processes, resources and other relevant information.
 The Charters shall provide the standards for evaluating the performance of the Committees.
-Committee Charters shall be publicly available and posted on the company website.
+Committee Charters shall be publicly available and posted on the Corporation's website.